 Bikini and figure competitions have been growing in popularity over the past few years as the Bodybuilding industry continues to change.
 As a novice contestant, what can one expect during one of these competitions?
 We’ve had quite a few questions about where to start and what to know.
 I’m sure there will be more posts in the future regarding this topic, but for now here is what you should consider and expect at your first competition.

-How to Locate your First Competition:
+How to Locate your First Figure or Bikini Competition

 For your first competition, you will definitely want to participate in a smaller, local show.
 Some organizations choose to rank their shows by levels, but this method has been used less and less and many competitions encourage multiple levels of competition.
 Here are a few ways to locate your first show: